John Dee: Calendar

 Dee was a friend of Tycho Brahe and familiar with the work (translated into English by his ward and assistant, Thomas Digges) of Nicolaus Copernicus.
 Many of his astronomical calculations were based on Copernican assumptions, although he never openly espoused the heliocentric theory.
 Dee applied Copernican theory to the problem of calendar reform.
-In 1583, he was asked to advise the Queen on the new Gregorian calendar promulgated by Pope Gregory XIII from October 1582.
+In 1583, he was asked to advise the queen on the new Gregorian calendar promulgated by Pope Gregory XIII from October 1582.
 He advised that England accept it, albeit with seven specific amendments.
-The first was that the adjustment should not be the ten days that would restore the calendar to the time of the Council of Nicaea in 325 AD, but by eleven, which would restore it to the birth of Christ.
+The first was that the adjustment should not be the ten days that would restore the calendar to the time of the First Council of Nicaea in 325, but rather eleven days, which would restore it to the birth of Jesus.
 Another proposal of Dee's was to align the civil and liturgical years and have them both start on 1 January.
-Perhaps predictably, England chose to spurn suggestions that had papist origins, despite any merit they may have had.
+Perhaps predictably, England chose to spurn suggestions of papist origin, despite any merit they may have had.